danielfrg/danielfrg.com/content/articles/2015/10/multicorn-docker-conda.md

 ## Simple CSV

-This example is bascially a copy of one of Multicorn examples where they just load a `csv` file using just the python std-library I just use the iris dataset here.
+This example is basically a copy of one of Multicorn examples where they just load a `csv` file using just the python std-library I just use the iris dataset here.

 ```